Why Should Airlines Care About Experimentation?

 In modern times, many of the developments in experimentation methodology have come from the tech industry.
 In a typical setting, a product manager at a platform like Microsoft Bing might want to know how ad revenue is affected by a change in their UI or search ranking.
 To measure this, they would pick a few metrics of interest (say, ad revenue per user session), then randomly expose some users to the new UI (the test group) and others to the old one (the control group).
 In the simplest case, they would run a t-test to compare the average ad revenue between the two groups and adopt the new UI if the result is positive and statistically significant.

-Another critical difference from the online testing world stems from the capacity constraint.
+There is another critical difference from the online testing world which also stems from the capacity constraint.
 If you compare the revenue of two flights departing in July under the control and test fares, measuring revenue up through March doesn’t tell you much about total revenue at departure.
 Cheaper fares tend to sell faster, which can mean more revenue early on but fewer seats left to sell closer to departure when fares are typically higher.
 To adequately compare the two pricing policies, you need to either wait until the departure of the flight to collect the observation or use a prediction to estimate the future value of remaining inventory.

 Both options introduce challenges: waiting until departure means that you can’t iterate quickly on your experiments, while using predictions introduces model risk and uncertainty into your estimates.